SimonenkovElisey/SimonenkovElisey/README.md

 <div>
 <p>Nice to meet you!<br>
-   My name is Elisey and I'm a Full Stack JS Developer<br>
+   My name is Elisey and I'm a Middle--/Junior+ BackEnd JS Developer<br>
 </p>

 ## There are some links to contact me: